CIS565-Fall-2017/Project0-CUDA-Getting-Started/INSTRUCTION.md

-Project 0 CUDA Getting Started: Instructions
+Project 0 Getting Started: Instructions
 ========================

 This is due ** TODO NEW DEADLINE**.
 (See [late policy](#late-policy) at the bottom)